-Fellow Citizens of the Western Cape Honourable Speaker Honourable Members of the Provincial Cabinet Honourable Mayor of Cape Town Honourable Leader of the Opposition Members of the Diplomatic Corps Honourable leaders of political parties, members of the National Assembly and National Council of Provinces Honourable members of the Provincial Legislature Director General of the Western Cape Heads of Provincial Departments Leaders of Local government Religious leaders Community leaders Colleagues and friends Speaker, this is my 11th State of the Province address, launching the Provincial Legislature's annual calendar.
-It is the penultimate one before the end of this administration's second term.
+The PREMIER: Fellow citizens of the Western Cape; hon Speaker; honourable members of the Provincial Cabinet; honourable Leader of the Opposition; members of the Diplomatic Corps; honourable leaders of political parties, members of the National Assembly and National Council of Provinces; honourable members of the Provincial Legislature; Director General of the Western Cape; heads of Provincial Departments; leaders of Local Government; religious leaders; community leaders; colleagues and friends.
+Madam Speaker, this is my 11th State of the Province address, launching the Provincial Legislature's annual calendar.
+[Interjection.]